Beer in San Diego County, California: History

 The San Diego Brewing Company opened in 1896 as the first commercial brewery in San Diego County; Alonzo Horton, the father of modern San Diego, was one of the founders.
 At the time it was the largest manufacturing enterprise in the county.
 It was located on 32nd street in San Diego.
 It closed in 1920 because of Prohibition.
-It reopened in 1935 and continued in operation until 1942, when it was displaced by the U.S. Navy's 32nd Street Naval Station.
+It reopened in 1935 and continued in operation until 1942, when it was displaced by Naval Base San Diego.
 A brewpub by the same name now operates in the Mission Valley neighborhood.

 Mission Brewery, located in the Middletown neighborhood of San Diego, opened in 1913 and closed due to Prohibition.
 It was never reopened as a brewery, but the landmark five-story brick building was repurposed several times, for kelp extraction until the 1980s and ultimately as an office building, still in operation.
 The building was listed on the National Register of Historic Places in 1989.
-The name Mission Brewery was revived in 2007 by a brewery located in the historic Wonder Bread building in Downtown San Diego.
+The name Mission Brewery was revived in 2007 by a brewery located in the historic Wonder Bread building in downtown San Diego.

-The Aztec Brewing Company was founded in Mexicali, Baja California, Mexico, in 1921 as Cerveceria Azteca SA.
+The Aztec Brewing Company was founded in Mexicali in 1921 as Cerveceria Azteca SA.
 During Prohibition it helped to supply Americans with the beer they could not legally buy in the United States.
 The company moved to San Diego in 1933, following the repeal of Prohibition, and became San Diego's largest brewery.
 It was located on Main Street in Barrio Logan.
 It featured a large Rathskeller, or basement beer hall, decorated with murals, paintings, and woodcarvings by Jose Moya del Pino.
 By 1944 Aztec was the only brewery still operating in Southern California.
 The company was purchased by Altes Brewing Company in 1948; Altes was then bought by the National Brewing Company, which closed Aztec Brewing Company in 1953.
 For the next 36 years there was no local commercially brewed beer in San Diego County.
 The name Aztec Brewing Company has been revived in a Vista brewery which opened in 2011.

 During Prohibition (1920–1933), San Diegans could still drink beer by crossing the border into Mexico.
 In the formerly small town of Tijuana more than 180 cantinas were built to serve American visitors, and the city's population grew tenfold between 1920 and 1930.
 Several modern breweries were built in Mexicali to supply the demand.